orukRed/tyranosyntax/README.md

 bug fixed.
 - When Adding [bg] tag by snippets, two [bg] tags create.
 - A little tag's parameter can't highlighting properly.

-Adding syntax highlighting.(character's name parameter.)
+- Adding syntax highlighting.(character's name parameter.)

+0.0.3
+- The javascript highlighting is applied to the text between iscript and endscript.

+0.0.4
+bug fixed.(Fixed the comment out being "//" instead of ";".)

 # issues